abramhindle/dbn-bitmap-to-pcm-blog-post/README.md

 Conclusions
 ===========

 Briefly I'll conclude, without prior context of prior frames or prior sound that was already output, the quality of the audio output is pretty low.
 Either we need way more data for training, which I don't want to spend time on, or we need to add more context to the frame.
 There's an inherent independence assumption: 1 frame of video induces 1 frame of audio.
 But consider that 1 guitar pluck induces an audible signal for a lot longer than the guitar pluck, so there's a slight problem.

+Yet what this shows is that you can produce associations even if it is slightly overfit and they can have some musical value.

+We do not recommend generating raw PCM data, intermediate representations might be more appropriate.

 Attribution
 ===========